 - Be consistent with formatting – emphasise headings by using a larger text size and/or bold.
 Choose font styles carefully, they should be easy to read.
 Align text neatly

 - Use creativity with caution – it may be appropriate to introduce colour, graphics, or images when applying for certain roles and this can really help to get your CV noticed

 - Try to draw attention to the most relevant items on your CV by locating them on the first page, by doing this an employer should be able to quickly see that you are a strong candidate and have the necessary attributes

 What should I include in my CV?
 Includes checklist for review

 Once you've read through this information and drafted your CV, use our CV checklist to review the content.

-- No need to put a title to your CV - name, address and email as it’s obvious what the copy is
+- No need to put a title to your CV.
+Just include your name, email and phone number as it’s obvious what the copy is

 - Use a professional sounding email address and remember that your university email address will not be available after you graduate.

 - Consider including links to your LinkedIn profile, personal blog, or professional Twitter page if the online content is appropriate.